hghmn/architecture-center/docs/reference-architectures/sap/index.md

 [SAP Web Dispatcher][sap-dispatcher] handles load balancing of HTTP(S) traffic to dual-stack servers (ABAP and Java).
 SAP has advocated single-stack application servers for years, so very few applications run on a dual-stack deployment model nowadays.
 The Azure Load Balancer depicted in the architecture diagram implements the high availability cluster for the SAP Web Dispatcher.

-For traffic from SAPGUI clients connecting a SAP server via DIAG and Remote Function Calls (RFC), the SCS message server balances the load by creating SAP App Server [Logon Groups][logon-groups], so no additional load balancer is needed.
+Load balancing of traffic to the application servers is handled within SAP.
+For traffic from SAPGUI clients connecting a SAP server via DIAG and Remote Function Calls (RFC), the SCS message server balances the load by creating SAP App Server [Logon Groups][logon-groups].

+SMLG is an SAP ABAP transaction used to manage the logon load balancing capability of SAP Central Services.
+The backend pool of the logon group has more than one ABAP application server.
+Clients accessing ASCS cluster services connect to the Azure load balancer through a frontend IP address.
+The ASCS cluster virtual network name also has an IP address.
+Optionally, this address can be associated with an additional IP address on the Azure load balancer, so that the cluster can be managed remotely.

 ### NICs

 SAP landscape management functions require segregation of server traffic on different NICs.
 For example, business data should be separated from administrative traffic and backup traffic.
 Assigning multiple NICs to different subnets enables this data segregation.
-For more information, see the section titled in "Network" in [Building High Availability for SAP NetWeaver and SAP HANA][sap-ha] (PDF).
+For more information, see "Network" in [Building High Availability for SAP NetWeaver and SAP HANA][sap-ha] (PDF).

-To segregate the traffic in a VM, assign each NIC to a separate subnet.
-For example, for the SAP application servers, assign the data communication NIC to the application server subnet, and assigned the administration NIC to the management subnet.
+he SAP application servers, assign the data communication NIC to the SAP NetWeaver subnet, and assign the administration NIC to the management subnet.
 For configuration details, see [Create and manage a Windows virtual machine that has multiple NICs][multiple-vm-nics].

 ### Azure Storage

-With all database server virtual machines, we recommend using Azure Premium Storage for consistent read/write latency.
+With all database server VMs, we recommend using Azure Premium Storage for consistent read/write latency.
 For SAP application servers, including the (A)SCS virtual machines, you can use Azure Standard Storage, because application execution takes place in memory and uses disks for logging only.

 For best reliability, we recommend using [Azure Managed Disks][managed-disks].
 Managed disks ensure that the disks for VMs within an availability set are isolated to avoid single points of failure.